Mirror symmetry and rigid structures of generalized K3 surfaces: Introduction

 The present article is concerned with mirror symmetry for generalized K3 surfaces, with particular emphasis on complex and K\"ahler rigid structures.
 A few important aspects of mirror symmetry for K3 surfaces are unified in the framework of generalized K3 surfaces.

-Mirror symmetry for a K3 surface $S$ is a very subtle problem as the complex and K\"ahler structures are somewhat mixed as they both live in $H^2(S,\C)$.
-In the foundational article \cite{Dol}, Dolgachev formulated mirror symmetry for lattice polarized K3 surfaces as a certain duality between the algebraic and transcendental cycles.
-Although his formulation works beautifully in many case, it cannot be a definitive one as there is an artificial assumption which does not hold in general.
-Geometrically an obvious exception corresponds to a Shioda--Inose K3 surface, which is a K3 surface with the maximal Picard number $20$.
-It is also known as a rigid K3 surface in the sense that it admits no deformation of complex structure keeping the maximal Picard number.
-A satisfactory formulation of mirror symmetry for K3 surfaces, which in particular should solve the puzzle of that for Shioda--Inose K3 surfaces, has been long-anticipated.
+Mirror symmetry for a K3 surface $S$ is a very subtle problem, as the complex and K\"ahler structures are somewhat mixed in $H^2(S,\C)$.
+In the foundational article \cite{Dol}, Dolgachev formulated mirror symmetry for lattice polarized K3 surfaces as a duality between the algebraic and transcendental cycles.
+Although his formulation works well in many cases, it cannot be definitive due to an assumption that does not hold in general.
+A notable exception is a singular K3 surface, which has the maximal Picard number $20$.
+This kind of K3 surfaces, also known as a rigid K3 surface, admits no deformation of complex structure while retaining the maximal Picard number.
+A satisfactory formulation of mirror symmetry for K3 surfaces, particularly one that solves the puzzle of mirror symmetry for singular K3 surfaces, has been anticipated.